bloom-tech-learning/beatlesm/curriculum/web48/3.2-Advanced-State-Management/Module_1-The-Reducer-Pattern/Objects/Understanding.md

 #### Answer:   (B)

-- Hint: Always spread state when returning a state object to insure you don't accidentally delete unmodified slices of state!
+- Hint: (D) Always spread state when returning a state object to insure you don't accidentally delete unmodified slices of state!

-- Hints: One way to go about adding a value to a list state object is through spreading another array within it and adding a new value at the end.
+- Hints: (B)  One way to go about adding a value to a list state object is through spreading another array within it and adding a new value at the end.